 Now discontinued, there used to be a coinsurance clause in U.S. title insurances till 2006.
 Under these contracts, the insured used to share the loss with the insurer if the title was not insured for a minimum of 80% of its market value.

-Following are some examples of coinsurance.
+The following are some examples of coinsurance.

 Example #2 – Health CoInsurance

 Assume that someone bought a health insurance policy with an 80/20 breakdown.
 In this contract, losses will be shared by the insurer and insured in an 80:20 ratio.
-If the insured went through a medical procedure that cost $2,000, her insurer will pay up $1,600, while she will put in the balance $400.
-If the same contract has an out-of-pocket deductible clause of $500, she will bear the first $500 herself and the balance will be shared by her ($300) and the insurer ($1200) as per the pre-decided ratio.
+If the insured went through a medical procedure that cost $2,000, her insurer would pay up $1,600, while she will put in the balance $400.
+If the same contract has an out-of-pocket deductible clause of $500, she will bear the first $500 herself, and the balance will be shared by her ($300) and the insurer ($1200) as per the pre-decided ratio.

 Health Coinsurance Illustration

 - Insurer Share: 80%

 |Balance(shared by both parties)||–||$500||$1,500||$2,500||$3,500||$4,500|